-A Certificate of Destruction (COD) is a document that DVLA issues every time a vehicle is recycled as scrap.
-You can get a Destruction Certificate free of cost; however, you might have to pay for scrapping your vehicle.
+A Certificate of Destruction is a document proving that your vehicle has been scrapped and is no longer in existence.
+The document that the DVLA issues every time a vehicle is destroyed or recycled as scrap.
+Although you can get a destruction certificate for free, you might have to pay for scrapping your vehicle.

 The DVLA is responsible for issuing a Certificate of Destruction.
 They issue the COD to ATFs (Authorised Treatment Facilities), the only bodies licensed and approved under the "End-of-Life Vehicle Regulations 2003" to dismantle, depollute, and dispose of scrap vehicles.
 When an ATF has finished recycling a scrap vehicle, they send the required information electronically to the DVLA.
 It is a necessary step, after which the DVLA will issue the Certificate of Destruction.

 Not.
 No one will recommend you buy a scrapped vehicle.
 You cannot insure or tax scrapped vehicles, and they cannot be roadworthy again once declared scrapped.
 Therefore, be vigilant while buying used cars and make sure you run a scrapped check.

 One of the most common reasons for scrapping a vehicle in the UK is that it is either extremely old or costly to repair after an accident.
 The vehicle's insurance company will have decided not to repair and scrapped it.

 If you’re certain, the ATF has destroyed and recycled your vehicle.
 You have to be concerned that the COD has not arrived yet; you should follow the DVLA’s advice and fill in the section of your V5C marked “Selling or transferring your vehicle to a motor trader, insurer, or dismantler”.